Emilhjort/A4-OpenBIM-Guru/README.md

 model.write('path/to/your/ifcfile.ifc')
 ```

-Running this script will add the “MassDensityUnit” property from “Pset_materialCommon” to concrete materials.
-If you are wondering about  “MassDensityUnit” and “Pset_materialCommon” it is just the standard naming format for IFC properties.
-All we are doing is adding density to concrete elements.

-It should be noted that the script requires user input.
-You need to insert the numerical values and units yourself.
-After running the script, a new IFC model should be generated with the new property sets added.
+Copy the code into Blender 3.6 and run the code.
+When the code has been utilized, there will be a new IFC model created with the new property set added.